a-r-d/a-r-d.github.io/_posts/2025-04-07-ai-progress-alignment.markdown

 Leopold states several predictions in Situational Awareness:

-- by mid 2026 100 billion revenue from AI applications (this will happen given that OpenAI alone is doing 12.7 billion in revenue reported Mar 2025)
+- By mid 2026 100 billion revenue from AI applications (this will happen given that OpenAI alone is doing 12.7 billion in revenue reported Mar 2025)
 - 1 Trillion in AI investments annually by 2027
 - Individual clusters costing $100 billion by 2028
 - 2030: individual training clusters costing 1 trillion dollars.